ReifyIt/basis/README.md

 Basis
 =====

-Explore the comprehensive [API docs](http://scalabasis.github.com/api/#basis.package) for further explanations and code examples of the features introduced in this document.
+Browse the [API docs](http://scalabasis.github.com/api/#basis.package) and [visit the wiki](https://github.com/scalabasis/basis/wiki) for further explanations and code examples of the features introduced in this document.

 Value collections
 --------------------------